MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_t_loss.png" style="width:100%;" />
 </div>

-This looks bad - but we will see the same behavior for the hugging face code we run next - suggesting this is just how Denoising Diffusion works, but why?
-Some thoughts on this:
+This looks bad - but we will see the same behavior for the hugging face code we run next - suggesting this is just how DDPM works, but why?
+Some thoughts:

 * On the one hand, the scale of the models predictions aren't changing over the timesteps
-  * it is always predicting noise  `eps ~ N(0,I)`
+  * it is always predicting noise  `eps ~ N(0,I)`.
+    * So the loss per `t` should be the same as its predicting the same thing.
 * However much less noise is added at `t=1` (variance = 1e-4) than `t=T` (variance=0.02).
 * In the limit, if we added **no** noise, we couldn't predict anything - so the loss would be equivalent to what we'd get by making random predictions.
   * Therefore it makes sense the loss is worse for `t=1` than `t=T`